-Recently Misako got books deal with a Japanese publisher Meijishoin and Discover21.
-Also, she created a nurse manga for Medicus in Japan that is featured in over 20 magazines.
+In 2013, Misako began working with renowned Japanese publishers: Meijishoin and Discover21.
+Also, she created a manga for Medicus in Japan that is featured in over 20 magazines.

 Misako currently lives in Brooklyn, New York and spends her free time riding her vintage bike, making hip hop, kissing babies, shaking hands, slam dunking and eating lots of Onigiri !!!